This example demonstrates how to use the Browser History Manager to "ajaxify" a simple navigation bar.

 In our example, we need the Connection Manager, Event Utility, DOM Utility, and the Browser History Manager:

-Use the YUI Connection Manager's asyncRequest to achieve this:
+Use the YUI Connection Manager's asyncRequest

 In our simple example, we have only one module, represented by the navigation bar.
 We will refer to this module using the identifier "navbar".
 The state of the navigation module will be represented using the name of the corresponding section ("home", "overview", "products", etc.)

-Retrieve the initial state of the navigation module
+the navigation module identifier, the initial state of the navigation

-Register the navigation module
+state of the navigation module has changed:

 We also need to display the default section if a section was requested via the URL fragment identifier, and that section is different from the one loaded using PHP:

-Simply call YAHOO.util.History.initialize from a script block located right after the opening body tag:
+block located right after the opening body tag:

 Copyright © 2007 Yahoo!
 Inc. All rights reserved.